kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-05-expose-and-secure-workload-oauth2.md

   <details>
   <summary>
-  Call the secured Function
+  Function
   </summary>

-Send a `GET` request with a token that has the "read" scope to the Function:
+Send a `GET` request with a token that has the `read` scope to the Function:

    ```shell
    curl -ik https://function-example.$DOMAIN_TO_EXPOSE_WORKLOADS/function -H "Authorization: bearer $ACCESS_TOKEN_READ"